IDInteraction/tracking-tools/ReadMe.md

 ## Running the tools

+These tools hide the complexities of running Docker images and present a more user friendly interface than `docker run ...`.
+You may need to run them as `root` if you have not set up your users to be able to run Docker without administrator privileges.

 ### `idi-crop-video`

 This tool takes a directory full of participant video streams and crops out the front, back and side quarters into separate files in preparation for object tracking.